n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.datetime.md

 * **Time Unit to Add**: Select the time unit for the **Duration** parameter.
 * **Duration**: Enter the number of time units to add to the date.
 * **Output Field Name**: Enter the name of the field to output the new date to.

+### Add to a Date options

+This operation has one option: **Include Input Fields**.
+If you'd like to include all of the input fields in the output, turn this option on.
+If turned off, only the **Output Field Name** and its contents are output.

+## Extract Part of a Date

 ### Extract Part of a Date parameters